ridraculous69/Team-Alpha/README.md

 According to the graph shown, IT skillsets such as Artificial Intelligence which ranks seconds, and IT Automation ranking third, it clearly shows how in-demand these jobs will be in the upcoming years.

+General skills required included the following: Algorithmic understanding, problem solving, Leadership skills, Positive Attitude and Technical Skils.
+General skills are a compliment to your IT skillsets and it will advance your ability to contribute to projects and team assignments much better.

+Three highest ranked IT-specific skillset which is not required in my skillset are: Fintech (Financial Technology).
+The rest of the skillset listed are all necessary requirements.
+For Artificial intelligence - Machine learning, Natural language processing, Data Visualisation, Application programming interface, Data science to name a few are all complimentary and necessary.

+Three highest ranked general skillset will be problem solving, positive attitude and leadership skills.
+Problem solving skills allow you to approach different kinds of projects in a very techical manner.
+Positive attitude is also one of key components and highest ranked general skillset.
+The reason being, is that when working on projects, it is possible that you come across an error or a bug or it just doesn't work out.
+That's when you neeed to be patient by trying to have a positive perspective to your problem solving approach.
+When doing an IT project you'll find that most likely you will work in a group, as a team.
+Hence, being able to have an ability to lead the team to set deadlines and set a clear goal is an important skillset to have to achieve the desired end result.